-The Legend of Zelda: Skyward Sword originally released on the Wii in 2011 but now it will be joining the best Nintendo Switch games.
-It's perhaps best known for it's motion control fighting and its quirky cast of characters, including the fabulously creepy Ghirahim that took the internet by strom back in the day.
-Thankfully, the upcoming Nintendo Switch version lets you choose whether you play by swinging your Joy-Cons around or by simply using button controls.
+The Legend of Zelda: Skyward Sword originally released on the Wii in 2011 but now it has joined the best Nintendo Switch games.
+Skyward Sword is perhaps best known for it's motion control fighting and its quirky cast of characters, including the fabulously creepy Ghirahim that took the internet by storm back in the day.
+Thankfully, the HD Nintendo Switch version lets you choose whether you play by swinging your Joy-Cons around or by simply using button controls.

 Skyward Sword HD Plot

 Skyward Sword takes place at the very beginning of the Zelda timeline.
 Link and Zelda are friends who live on the floating island of Skyloft and attend the Knight Academy.
 However, below on the world's surface, Lord Ghirahim seeks to reawaken an ancient evil by breaking the goddess Hylia's seal.
 In order to do that, he's out to kidnap Zelda.
 It's up to Link to rescue his friend and prevent the world from destruction.

 Link must dive into dungeons, solve puzzles, and defeat bosses on his journey.
 Fortunately, there are plenty of secrets and items that will help make his adventure easier, like Heart Pieces that add to his health and Gratitude Crystals that allow him to upgrade his wallet.
 Exploring the world is part of the fun.

 Skyward Sword HD Button controls vs motion controls

 In the original Wii version of Skyward Sword, players had to swing their Wiimotes around in order to make Link attack.
 Thing is, in the Wii version, the controls were often messy and hard to control.
 I don't know how may times my Wiimote disconnected or had to be reset while in the middle of a battle.
 Very frustrating indeed.